junwai/Game/Game Rules.md

 ## Assassin
 -----------

-- If a Common successfully uses an Attack point to hit an enemy with an Attack (even with zero damage), increase the Elite damage bonus by 1.
+- If a Common successfully damages an enemy from an Attack or Redirected Strike, increase the Elite damage bonus by 1.
 Must be out of Line of Sight of any units on the targeted unit's team.
 Max Damage bonus is 15.
 - If you eliminate an enemy Elite, reset Elite Damage bonus.
 - If you eliminate an enemy Common or decapture an Objective, lose damage bonus by half rounded up.

 - The Assassin can obtain upgrades through each of the [Houses](#Houses)
 - Whenever you eliminate an Elite, you increase the rank within one House of your choice.
 With increased rank, your Elite and Commons gain corresponding abilities corresponding to their rank in the House.
 - You may also increase a House rank if you decapture an objective.
+- Your Elite and Commons have the abilities defined by the House upgrades
+- House upgrades immediately go into effect, as opposed to the end of the round

 - Capturing Objectives: Spend an attack point to capture an adjacent neutral [Objective](#Objectives) or respawn point

 - Assassin Ranks: Novice; Resident; Seneschal; Vizier; Grand Master
 - Novice ranked Commons do not apply any changes associated with a House.
+- Any Alternative Recruits give 1XP when eliminated

 Elite